-The Syndicate underwrote the following classes of business in 2018: Accident and Health, Casualty, Contingency, Property, Marine and Energy, and participated in consortia underwriting Bloodstock.
+The Syndicate underwrote the following classes of business in 2019: Accident and Health, Contingency, Property, Marine, Energy and Casualty.
+During 2019, the Syndicate significantly decreased the amount it underwrote in poor performing classes and increased its participation in more profitable classes.